Update: November 16, 2020

 - OSF will allow one support person during the stay.
 It must be the same person.
 That person will NOT be allowed to come and go from the hospital.
 They must stay with you the entire stay.
 The hospitals will provide meal trays to your support person.
 They will not be allowed to leave the unit, go to the cafeteria, move throughout the hospital, go outside to smoke or leave the building.

-- Carle will allow one support person during the stay.
+- Carle will allow one support person during the entire length of stay.
 It must be the same person.
 The preference is that this person stays with you in your room the entire stay.
-The hospital has recently updated their policy (7/20/20) to allow the support person to leave the floor once per day.
+The hospital has recently updated their policy (11/16/20) that the support person cannot leave the unit.
 The hospitals will provide meal trays to your support person.

 13. Isolation at term: We recommend that you isolate at home starting at 37 weeks until delivery to minimize your risk of exposure to COVID-19 prior to your delivery.
 Please discuss your specific work situation with your provider to develop a plan.